magiknono/mailbox-bulma-svelte/README.md

 ### Pomodoro 5
 - made Listmail (maybe a media object will be better or message with media because of close button)

+### Pomodoro 6
+- made ContentMail base
+- remove svelma and keep bulma only css

+#### LUNCH PAUSE =
+6 pomodoro from scratch with bulma = 3h
+it's not like tailwind style but basic is here

+TO SEE if nav headers need wil be better with flex to center & align or levels.. add capture figma mailbox-proto-1 in drafts/

 ==========================================================================================================================================

 *Psst — looking for a shareable component template?
 Go here --> [sveltejs/component-template](https://github.com/sveltejs/component-template)*